-She is a writer, editor, and communications specialist.
+She is a writer, editor, communications specialist, and a member of PEN America.
 She graduated from Barnard College and Columbia University’s Graduate School of Journalism.

 But Today Is Different Book Launch took place at Poets House.
 (This event was made possible in part through the Poets House Literary Partners Program.)

 Read story here on But Today Is Different.

 Back cover blurbs are from Edward Hirsch and Cynthia Zarin.

 “Sarah Stern has written an utterly frank, headlong, passionate, and deeply engendered book of a woman in mid-life.
 She writes out of her own longings, her devotions as a daughter and a mother, her fiery supplications.
 But Today Is Different may be printed with ink, but it was written with fire.”

 —Edward Hirsch, author of A Poet’s Glossary and Gabriel